 Goran Tubić, BSc student, Computer Science, UP FAMNIT

 HICUP - Laboratory for human-computer interaction

-The HICUP strategy is based on researching new interaction concepts that rely on basic sciences in computing (such as data mining, machine learning, computer vision, computer graphics, language technologies, etc.) and sciences, which highlight the human being (e.g., psychology, sociology, ergonomics).
+The HICUP strategy is based on researching new interaction concepts that rely on basic sciences in computing (such as data mining, machine learning, computer vision, computer graphics, language technologies, etc.) and sciences which highlight the human being (e.g., psychology, sociology, ergonomics).

-Students are active participants in the research and have the possibility to acquire additional skills in computer science and other disciplines.
+Students are active participants in the research and have the opportunity to acquire additional skills in computer science and other disciplines.
 The results of the research are integrated into the study process at all levels: within elective courses at undergraduate and postgraduate levels, participation in summer schools, final assignments, and independent student projects.

 Joint EURO/ORSC/ECCO International Conference 2017 on Combinatorial Optimization (ECCO XXX)

 From the 3rd to the 6th of May 2017 the Department of Information Science and Technology hosted the 30th jubilee ECCO congress (European Chapter on Combinatorial Optimization).
 For the first time the congress was jointly organized by EURO (The Association of European Operational Research Societies) and ORSC (Operations Research Society of China).